openshift/training/beta-4-setup.md

 Did You See It?

     2015-03-11T14:57:00.022957957Z I0311 10:57:00.022913       1 sti.go:357]
-    ---> CUSTOM STI ASSEMBLE COMPLETE
+    ---> CUSTOM S2I ASSEMBLE COMPLETE

 But where's the output from the custom `run` script?
 The `assemble` script is run inside of your builder pod.
 That's what you see by using `build-logs`.
 The `run` script actually is what is executed to "start" your application's pod.
-In other words, the `run` script is what starts the Ruby process for an image that was built based on the `ruby-20-rhel7` STI builder.
+In other words, the `run` script is what starts the Ruby process for an image that was built based on the `ruby-20-rhel7` S2I builder.
 As `root` run:

     osc log -n wiring \
     `osc get pods -n wiring | \